 So you want to buy a boat – congratulations!
 There are a lot of fish guts and freezers full of hand-caught fish in your future.

-But you can’t catch those fish until you have a vessel to do it in.
+It doesn’t matter if you’re looking to buy a boat in Saskatchewan or somewhere else in Canada all that matters is u can’t catch those fish until you have a boat to do it in.
 The type of vessel depends on what kind of fish you want to catch, and where you can reasonably get to, so you can get on the water.

 Want a quick guide on the types of fishing boats that you have to consider?
 Read on below.

 If you’re buying a fishing boat, you probably already have a better idea of what you want than you think.
 How?
 You know the type of fishing you do; therefore, that tells you what kind of boat you need.

 But let’s say you just retired and you want to learn to fish or get back to it, but you haven’t cast off seriously in 20 years.
 Here’s what you want to consider.